robertobernabe/vcpkg-hello/slides/vcpkg-hello.md

 │   ├── libfmt.a
 ```
 ---
-# Integrate into your build
+# Integrate vcpkg to your project
 - Place an `vcpkg.json` into your project root
 ```json
 {